 budget ($): Borgo Le Terrazze Located on the hill of Vergonese, a small village of Bellagio, you can enjoy fanstastic lake views from private balcony or garden.
 The suites and studios are equipped with modern amenities.FIND BEST HOTELS IN BELLAGIO

 Menaggio along with Bellagio and Varenna are the Golden Triangle and the most popular places to stay in Lake Como as they beautiful towns, located in the middle section of the Lake.
-Menaggio is a better base if you want a well-connected town for sightseeing, hiking, and laid-back nightlife.
+Menaggio is a better base if you want a balance between relaxation and outdoor activities such as hiking and biking in surrounding moutains.

 Located on the western shore of Lake Como in the central of the lake, Menaggio is the most accessible town if you travel by car or bus from Lugano of Switzerland on route SS340.